-Food is traditionally regarded as a sector with low research intensity (Martinez and Briz, 2000).
-Farmers and food companies are slower to adopt digital technologies in comparison with other sectors and are just starting adopting and standardising digitisation at proper scale.
-Innovation and investments in technologies and information technologies are differently interpreted according to the company size, but also according to the propensity of the owners.
+The food industry is usually considered to be an industry with low research intensity (Charis M. Galanakis, 2016).
+Farmers and food companies are slower in adopting digital technologies in comparison with other sectors and are just starting adopting and standardising digitisation at proper scale.
+Innovation and investments in technologies and ICT are differently interpreted according to the company size, but also according to the propensity of the owners.

 is a desideratum, but not a reality yet in this sector.
 It is necessary to show farmers the opportunities offered by digitisation in their specific context, informing and training them on which applications, already available, are the most effective to meet their production needs (including also decision support systems) and to put farmers in the conditions to have access to such innovations, in the full respect of cyber security in terms of data sharing and re-use of data.